-- (a) A Regular employee shall be granted THREE (3) days leave of absence without loss of wages or benefits on the death of a member of the employee's immediate family.
-Additional leave with pay up to TWO (2) days, as required, shall be granted when travel is required. - (b) Immediate family shall mean parent or legal guardian, spouse, child, grandchild, brothers, sisters, parents-in-law, brother-in-law, sister-in-law, grandparents and fiance(e).
+(a) A Regular employee shall be granted three (3) days leave of absence without loss of wages or benefits on the death of a member of the employee's immediate family.
+Additional leave with pay up to two (2) days, as required, shall be granted when travel is required.